hongyaohongyao/mudsc/homogeneous_tasks/README.md

 python -m training_script.cifar_resnet20
 ```

-- Noted that we train imagenet models with this [repository](https://github.com/libffcv/ffcv-imagenet).

 **Evaluating merging methods**

 - Evaluating the basic performance (i.e. the original models, ensemble of the original models)